roemvaar/cs_notes/c-book/c.md

 file, and conditional compilation.

 Local variables are typically "automatic" or created anew with each invocation.
+Variables may be:

+- Internal to a function
-Variables may be internal to a function, external but known only within a single source file,or visible to the entire program.
+- External but known only within a single source file
+- Visible to the entire program.